5 Ways Emotional Intelligence Can Help You Become A More Successful Leader

 “Emotional Intelligence (or EI) is a way of recognising, understanding, and choosing how we think, feel and act.
 It shapes our interactions with others and our understanding of ourselves.
 It defines how and what we learn; it allows us to set priorities; it determines the majority of our daily actions.”
 Joshua Freedman; in “Handle With Care: Emotional Intelligence Activity Book”

 Why is Emotional Intelligence important in leadership?

 “Success at work is 80% dependent on Emotional Intelligence and only 20% on IQ” HR Magazine 1997 (Based on work by Daniel Goleman)

-As a leader, emotional intelligence can have a huge influence over your relationships, with your team, and with how you interact with individuals in the workplace.
+As a leader, emotional intelligence can have a huge influence on your relationships, with your team, and with how you interact with individuals in the workplace.

-According to Daniel Goleman a leading American psychologist there are 5 key elements to emotional Intelligence.
-Utilised as leaderships skills, these elements can help you become an even greater leader.
+According to Daniel Goleman a leading American psychologist, there are 5 key elements to emotional Intelligence.
+Utilised as leadership skills, these elements can help you become an even greater leader.

 The 5 Key Elements of Emotional Intelligence

 Being self-aware is like having your own emotional sense check.
 You know how your emotions and actions can affect your team.
 As a self-aware leader, you will have a clear picture of your strengths and weaknesses, allowing you to remain grounded and act with humility.